 Transforming Kidney Care Through Equity Crowdfunding | Join Today

-Equity crowdfunding opens the door to a community-based approach toward investors and gives us the ability to grow a company that is for the people as well as by the people.”NEW YORK CITY, NEW YORK, USA, January 23, 2023 /EINPresswire.com/ -- HB Biotech announces equity crowdfunding to launch their new medical product that changes the paradigm of how fluid is managed by and eliminated from the body.
+Equity crowdfunding opens the door to a community-based approach toward investors and gives us the ability to grow a company that is for the people as well as by the people.”NEW YORK, USA, January 30, 2023 /EINPresswire.com/ -- HB Biotech announces equity crowdfunding to launch their new medical product that changes the paradigm of how fluid is managed by and eliminated from the body.

 — (female) Founder/CEO of HB Biotech, Dani Berger